adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Mount whole directory into Docker container

-Easiest way to allow Docker to access our files is to mount directory inside the Docker container.
-For convinience we can also make it our working directory.
+The easiest way to allow Docker to access our files is to mount directory inside the Docker container.
+For convenience, we can also make it our working directory.
 We can do that, by adding two options:

 - `-v` - mounts specified directory to given path inside docker container
 - `-w` - setting specified directory as a working directory